iPapkorn/telega/README.md

 ## Dos and Dont's
 This is a list of tips and advice that limits what you can and cannot do on our platform.

-1. Your ad should be as short as possible, this will make it easier for users to read and understand your message.
+1. Your ad should be as concise as possible, this will make it easier for users to read and understand your message.
+*PS: Using more images or words doesn't guarantee better performance, as it often ends up looking like spam.*

 2. Words like "I", "my", "our", "we" and "us" should be replaced with your channel name.
 This would help eliminate ambiguity.